omkarjagtap2212/streaming-app-backend/README.md

 To get a local copy up and running follow these simple steps:

 1. Clone the repository.
-2. Install dependencies using npm:
+2. Install dependencies using npm
+3. Run docker compose run
+4. and for env variable:-1 go youtube open actual streaming studio go live and copy rtmp url and copy stream key and paste into index.js (where you find rtmp )
+5. and that set good to go